prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the point value that is the mathematical centroid of a geometry.

+.. function:: ST_Centroid(SphericalGeography) -> Point

+    Returns the point value that is the mathematical centroid of a spherical geometry.

+    It supports Points and MultiPoints as input and returns the three-dimensional centroid projected onto the surface of the (spherical) Earth e.g. MULTIPOINT (0 -45, 0 45, 30 0, -30 0) returns Point(0, 0)
+    Note: In the case that the three-dimensional centroid is at (0, 0, 0), the spherical centroid is undefined and an arbitrary point will be returned e.g. MULTIPOINT (0 0, -180 0) returns Point(-90, 45)

 .. function:: ST_ConvexHull(Geometry) -> Geometry

     Returns the minimum convex geometry that encloses all input geometries.